National Institute of Technology, Srinagar: Academics

-The university includes eight engineering departments, for Chemical Engineering, Civil Engineering, Computer Science and Engineering, Electrical Engineering, Electronics and Communication Engineering, Mechanical Engineering, Metallurgical and Materials Engineering, and Information Technology, as well as four Physical Sciences departments for Physics, Chemistry, humanities and Mathematics.
+The university includes eight engineering departments, for Chemical Engineering, Civil Engineering, Computer Science and Engineering, Electrical Engineering, Electronics and Communication Engineering, Mechanical Engineering, Metallurgical and Materials Engineering, and Information Technology, as well as four Physical Sciences departments for Physics, Chemistry, Humanities, and Mathematics.

+Rankings

+NIT Srinagar is ranked 79th among the engineering colleges of India by the National Institutional Ranking Framework (NIRF) in 2024.
+In "India Today's Annual Rankings 2022", NIT Srinagar secures 24th Rank among the best Engineering Colleges in India.

 Campus and student life

-NIT campus is located on the bank of Dal Lake.
+The NIT campus is located on the bank of Dal Lake.
 Hazratbal Shrine is at a walkable distance from the institute.
-The campus consists of academic buildings, student hostels with 100% residential facilities for faculty, staff, and students.
+The campus consists of academic buildings, student hostels with hostel accommodation for only non-locals, and some far-flung areas of the valley.

+However, there are no residential facilities for PhD Scholars.
 The Health Centre provides medical care to students, teachers, staff, and family members.

 The Central Library is automated and provides services seven days a week, catering to more than 3500 users belonging to 12 departments and centers.
 The library houses 75,000 books.

 There are a campus-wide fibre optic and Wi-Fi network, which covers all the departments, teachers' quarters, and students' hostels.
 There are a central computer lab and computer labs in each Departments.
 Institute is also part of high speed National Knowledge Network.

 The Institute provides separate hostels for the male and female students with separate mess facilities.
 There are also guesthouses available to meet additional temporary housing needs.